LiberlandHacker/OSSP-CS/Term-04/dl/firstCar/README.md

 ### Maintenance
 Regular maintenance is essential to keep your car running smoothly.
 Follow the manufacturer's recommended maintenance schedule and have your car serviced regularly.
-Regular maintenance includes oil changes, tire rotations, brake inspections, and fluid checks.
+Regular maintenance includes cleaning the headlights & windows, oil changes, tire rotations, brake inspections, and fluid checks.

 ### Cameras
 * Batteries